Dog Anxiety: What Dog Owners Need To Know

 Take Them for a Walk

-Begin the day by going for a brisk walk with your dog.
-Make sure it is a rigorous walk that is going to enable your dog to burn some energy.
-Once you get home, you can reward your dog with water and food.
+Begin the day by going for a brisk walk with your dog, and make sure it is a rigorous one that will enable them to burn off some energy.
+Once you get home, you can reward your dog with water, food, and maybe a small treat.
 Of course, some dogs may need to rest before they eat, but water is a must after any form of exercise.
-Following this tip ensures that your dog is in a resting and quiet mode throughout the day, especially if you have to leave for work or take them on a car ride later on.
+Following this tip will help ensure that your dog can stay in a more restful and quiet mode throughout the day, especially if you have to leave for work or take them on a car ride later on.

 Make Your Dog Comfortable

 Items that have your scent can help your dog relax and remember that you will be returning home if they have separation anxiety, but can also help calm down other anxiety by allowing them to feel safe.
-Additionally, if there are any items that your dog doesn't like, for example, their collar, make sure they are removed out of eyesight so that your dog does not start to stress out.
+Additionally, if there are any items that your dog doesn’t like, for example, their collar, make sure they are removed and out of eyesight so that your dog does not start to stress out because of them.

 Give Them a Safe Place

-Do you sleep with your dog at the moment?
+Do you sleep with your dog?
 If so, this is something you should try to stop to help your dog with anxiety, especially if they exhibit signs of separation anxiety in particular.
 Get your dog a separate bed where you can give them calming treats and pet them.
 It is essential to teach your dog to like being in his personal space, independent of you.
-A private space is a location that they will be able to go to ease their anxiety while you are not home.
+A private space is a location that they will be able to go to ease their anxiety, especially if you are not home.

 The CBD market has developed considerably in the past few years, and there are now suppliers like Dope Dog that have designed CBD products specifically for dogs.
 These products have all been lab-tested to give you peace of mind when feeding them to your furry friend.
-They are proven to provide anxiety relief in a wide range of dogs, helping owners treat separation anxiety so that they do not need to worry as much whenever they leave home.
+They are proven to provide anxiety relief in a wide range of dogs, helping owners treat separation anxiety in particular so that they do not need to worry as much whenever they leave home.
 They have also shown to be quite helpful for other types of dog anxiety, such as storms, car rides, and when interacting with new people or dogs in a social situation.
 Try Dope Dog’s Calming Crunchies, delicious human-grade biscuits packed with 6mg of CBD each.

 Help Them Be More Independent

-You should try to train your dog to be more independent to help them learn how to remain calm in uncomfortable situations, especially if they have separation anxiety.
+You should train your dog to be more independent to help them learn how to remain calm in uncomfortable situations, especially if they have separation anxiety.
 You can start training them by telling your dog to stay in one room while you venture into a different room in the house.
 Start with small intervals to help them remain as calm as possible, and then work your way up to leaving them alone for more extended periods.
-For example, you can start with five seconds and then keep working your way up over the weeks.
-It's baby steps, but it's progress!
+For example, you can start with five seconds and then keep working your way up over the next few weeks.
+It’s baby steps, but it’s progress!

 Dog owners need to remain calm in anxiety-producing situations since dogs are so keyed into their emotions.
-Also, for dogs with separation anxiety, owners must endeavor not to get emotional when you leave your dog and try not to get too overexcited when you return.
+Also, for dogs with separation anxiety, owners must endeavor not to get emotional when leaving their dog for the day and try not to get too overexcited when they return home.
 If you pay too much attention to leaving the property and returning, you could reinforce the fear your dog feels when you are absent.
 Instead, try to be a lot calmer when you say goodbye to your dog and leave for the day.
 Once you return, wait for your dog to calm down before you start getting overly affectionate.

 Change Your Routine

-Last but not least, another tip for dealing with separation anxiety in your dog is to change your "going away" signals.
-Leave your shoes, purse, or keys in a different location, for example, or put your coat on, but don't leave for a good ten minutes.
-You could also try using a different door.
-The aim here is to break your dog's connection of these actions with you departing the property.
-This should help to avoid their separation anxiety from being triggered.
+Another tip for dealing with separation anxiety in your dog is actively changing your “going away” signals.
+Leave your shoes, purse, or keys in a different location, for example, or put your coat on, but don’t leave for a good ten minutes.
+You could also try using a different door each day.
+The aim here is to break your dog’s connection between these actions with you departing the property.
+This should help to prevent their separation anxiety from being triggered.

 Give Them Love

-Ultimately, have patience and support your dog during scary or uncertain times when their anxiety may be triggered, no matter what their source of stress is.
-Do not scold or punish for abnormal behavior, especially if their anxiety is being triggered by something like a storm or fireworks.
-Their behavior during a storm is likely due to extreme fear, not disobedience or a desire to act out.
+Ultimately, it’s essential to have patience and show support for your dog during scary or uncertain times when their anxiety may be triggered, no matter what their source of stress is.
+Do not scold or punish them for abnormal behavior, especially if their anxiety is being triggered by something like a storm or fireworks.
+Their behavior during these times is likely due to extreme feelings of fear, not disobedience or a desire to act out.
 Be sure to give positive reinforcement and lots of hugs and kisses to help keep them calm and assure them that everything is safe.